zahur76/MilestoneProject_2/README.md

 * be able to navigate through the site with minimal difficulty inorder to play the game.
 * be provided with options so I can adapt to my personal preference.
 * have feedback on how well I am performing so as I can track any improvements in memory.
-* play a brain training game whilst having a fun experience.
+* play a brain traning game whilst having a fun experience.
 * be exposed to general Star Wars character facts so I can further my Star wars knowledge.

 ### UX design work